 While researching the Lowcock surname I came across Private William Mackenzie Lowcock was a Private in World War II, was captured by the Japanese, and was a Prisoner of War (POW).
 Bill survived the war, married and raised a family in Australia.
+Bill’s story is available to buy on Amazon (both as a Kindle and or print edition).

 Private William (Bill) Mackenzie Lowcock